wwoods/job_stream/README.md

 -------

 * update README with new setup (template arguments, instantiate a copy, NAME())
+* update README with perhaps Calculate PI task (experimental parallelism)
-* re-nice certain processors to use lab machines.
+* re-nice certain processors to use lab machines (mention in README that you only need to invoke mpirun -hostfile hostfile nice -n 19 path/to/program args
+* Smarter serialization....... maybe hash serialized entities, and store a dict of hashes, so as to only write the same data once even if it is NOT a duplicated pointer.
-* depth-first iteration
+* depth-first iteration as flag
+* Ability to let job_stream optimize work size.
+That is, your program says something like this->getChunk(__FILE__, __LINE__, 500) and then job_stream tracks time spent on communicating vs processing and optimizes the size of the work a bit...
 * Rather than rank, print host.
+* Fix timing statistics in continue'd runs from checkpoints
 * to: Should be a name or YAML reference, emit() or recur() should accept an argument of const YAML::Node& so that we can use e.g. stepTo: *priorRef as a normal config.
 DO NOT overwrite to!
 Allow it to be specified in pipes, e.g.